 The council must carry out an assessment if you're homeless or facing homelessness.

 This usually involves a face to face interview with a housing officer.
-Assessments may be done over the phone at the moment because of coronavirus.
+Assessments are sometimes done over the phone.

 You'll be asked to provide certain documents, such as wage slips, proof of benefits and evidence of medical needs.